-Programmed appropriations which have not been released or allotments not obligated due to the fault of the agency concerned shall not be considered savings.
+Programmed appropriations which have not been released or allotments not yet obligated due to the fault of the agency concerned shall not be considered savings.

-Sec.
-74. Neaning of Augmentation.
-Augmentation is the act of the constitutional officers authorized to use savings in their respective appropriations to cover a deficiency in any existing P/A/P within their respective offices.
-A deficiency in a P/A/P may result from:

-(a) Unforeseen modifications or adjustments in the P/A/P; or

-(b) Re-assessment in the use, prioritization and/or distribution of resources:
+- Sec.
+68. Meaning of Augmentation.
+Augmentation is the act of the constitutional officers authorized to use savings in their respective appropriations to cover a deficiency in any existing program, activity or project within their respective offices.
+A deficiency in a program, activity or project may result from: - (a) Unforeseen modifications or adjustments in the program, activity or project; or - (b) Re-assessment in the use, prioritization and/or distribution of resources.

-PROVIDED, That the particulars of the expenditures to be funded from savings are within the scope of, or covered by an existing P/A/P. The existence of a P/A/P regardless of the availability of allotment class/es is sufficient for the purpose of augmentation.
+The particulars of the expenditures to be funded from savings should be within the scope of, or covered by an existing program, activity or project.
+The existence of a program, activity or project regardless of the availability of allotment class/es is sufficient for the purpose of augmentation.

-In no case shall a non-existent P/A/P be funded by augmentation from savings or by the use of an appropriations otherwise authorized in this Act.

-Sec.
-75. Priority in the Use of Savings.
-In the use of savings, priority shall be given to the payment of compensation, year-end bonus and cash gift, retirement gratuity, terminal leave benefits, old-age pension of veterans and other personnel benefits authorized by law and in this Act, as well as the implementation of priority P/A/Ps covered in this Act.
-Sec.
-76. Rules in the Realignment of Funds.
+- In no case shall a non-existent program, activity or project be funded by augmentation from savings or by the use of an appropriations authorized in this Act. - Sec.
+69. Priority in the Use of Savings.
+In the use of savings, priority shall be given to the payment of compensation, year-end bonus and cash gift, retirement gratuity, terminal leave benefits, old-age pension of veterans, CNA incentivess and other personnel benefits authorized by law and in this Act, as well as the implementation of priority program, activity or project covered in this Act. - Sec.
+70. Modification in the Allotment.
 As a general rule, departments, bureaus and offices of the national government, including Constitutional Offices enjoying fiscal autonomy and SUCs shall spend what is programmed in their respective appropriations in this Act.
-In exceptional circumstances, realignment may be made within a P/A/P subject to approval of the following:

-- (a) The heads of agencies for: (i) realignment of an object of expenditure (Salaries and Wages, Travelling Expenses, or Investment Outlays) within an allotment class (Personnel Services, WOOE or Capital Outlays); and (ii) project modifications authorized in the special provisions in this Act; - (b) The DBM in the following realignments: (i) for the payment of magna carta benefits authorized under Section 55 hereof; (ii) from one allotment class to another; (iii) from one operating unit to another; (iv) within a special purpose fund; and (v) within the purpose authorized under the Unprogrammed Appropriations; and

-(c) The President of the Philippines for the payment of intelligence funds within the executive branch:
+In exceptional circumstances, agencies may modify the allotment issued within a program, activity or project subject to approval of the following: - (a) The heads of agencies for change in the object of expenditure (Salaries and Wages, Travelling Expenses, or Investment Outlays) within an allotment class (Personnel Services, MOOE or Capital Outlays); - (b) The DBM in the following modifications: (i) for the payment of Magna Carta Benefits authorized under Section 50 hereof; (ii) from one allotment class to another; (iii) from one operating unit to another; (iv) within a special purpose fund; and (v) within the purpose aauthorized under the Unprogrammed Appropriations; and - (c) The President of the Philippines for the payment of intelligence funds within the Executive Branch.

-PROVIDED, That realignment within and from Capital Outlays may only be done until June 30, 2016, except if due to the occurrence of calamities: PROVIDED, FURTHER, That realignment will not entail an increase in the total amount appropriated for a P/A/P.

-Realignment of funds refers to the reallocation, modification or change in the details within an existing P/A/P. In the case of programs with several activities, realignment shall be limited within each of the activity.
+All modifications within Capital Outlays may only be made until June 30, 2017, except if due to the occurrence of calamities.
+All modification in the allotment shall not entail any increase in the total amount appropriated for a program, activity or project.
+In the case of programs with several activities, modification may be done only within each activity.